ministryofjustice/hmpps-digital-prison-reporting-poc/README.md

 #### CODEOWNER

-- Team : hmpps-digital-prison-reporting
+- Team : @hmpps-digital-prison-reporting
 - Email : digitalprisonreporting@digital.justice.gov.uk
-- Slack : hmpps-dpr-poc
+- Slack : #hmpps-dpr-poc

 ***This repository is for POC only***